multiversx/mx-launchpad-sc/launchpad/interaction/readme.md

 ### Deposit the launchpad tokens
-You will receive the ownership of the Launchpad Smart Contract before the “Confirm tickets” epoch starts.
+You will receive the ownership of the Launchpad Smart Contract before the “Confirm tickets” block starts.
 At this point, everything you’re expected to do for the things to go on is to deposit the launchpad tokens.

 To get this action done, write in the prepared terminal the following command:
 ```